 Tips On How To Enjoy A PGA Golf Tournament!

 Imagine a day of beautiful sunshine, stunning landscapes, ocean views, and golf.
 Now, throw in that you will be spending the day hanging around some of the best golfers in the world.
-Since we were in town this week, we decide to enjoy the day at the Farmer’s Insurance Open PGA Golf Tournament at Torrey Pines in San Diego.
+Since we were in town this week, we decide to enjoy the day at the Farmer’s Insurance Open PGA Golf Tournament at Torrey Pines in San Diego, California.

 Plan Before You Go

 I originally didn’t think I would be able to go to the tournament, because I had appointments and other obligations.
 As a result of moving a few things around in my calendar, I managed to work it out.
 So my husband and I are able to attend this PGA Golf tournament on a beautiful Thursday afternoon.

 If you’ve never experienced a golf tournament in person, it is quite a unique experience.
 Many tournament venues consist of places of majestic beauty that anyone can appreciate.
 At this particular PGA event at Torrey Pines Golf Course in San Diego, there are the beautiful greens and fairways lined along the gorgeous carved cliffs and ocean views.
 This place is magical!
 Of course, you need to be prepared on several occasions to be quiet and stand still.

 Most PGA golf tournaments have several volunteers working the event throughout the week.
 These are the folks who normally stand at the tee boxes and greens holding signs that illustrate the words “QUIET”.
 You will find these folks also along the fairways as well ready to hold up their sign or their arms when a player is ready to play their ball and take a shot.